popovicmarko/React-ITcamp/README.md

 # React-ITcamp
-In this repository there are exercises that include React technology, which I am learning at the IT camp
+In this repository there are exercises that include React technology, which I am learning at the IT camp.